 CA-2 Participants are solely responsible for the condition of their riding equipment and motor vehicles.
 Participants are solely responsible for their safety.

 CA-3 All riding apparel must be properly worn and attached.
 Riders with any riding apparel deemed improper and or endangering to the rider’s safety, shall be black-flagged.
 After making corrections the rider may be allowed to proceed.

 CA-4 Riders with improperly strapped helmets shall be immediately disqualified.
 First offense: 31 days suspension, second offense: 6 months suspension.

 CA-5 All helmets must: Be full coverage or full facial units, meet or exceed D.O.T.
 Federal standards No. 218 or current Snell foundation standards.
 Be constructed of fiberglass, carbon fiber or fiberglass/Kevlar.
 Helmets with cracks, broken straps, non-operable snaps, and other such defects are prohibited.

 CA-6 All riders must wear appropriate goggles /face shield at the start of each practice session, qualifiers, heats, and final motos.

 CA-7 JERSEYS: Jerseys must be made of a material that will help protect a rider against cuts and bruises and be of a durable material.
 Wrist length sleeves (short or 3/4 sleeves are not permitted.)
 Sleeves may not be rolled up.
-Your assigned NESC riding number (8 inches tall) in contrasting colors must be clearly visible on the back of your jersey or chest/back protector.
-When rain gear is worn, your riding number must still meet NESC standards.
-Jersey numbers must be legible as well as visible when in a riding position, not covered by chest protectors, straps, or such.
+If you display your NESC number on your chest protector or jersey it must match the NESC number on your bike and your numbers must be 8 inches tall and in contrasting colors.
+When rain gear is worn, your riding number if worn must still meet NESC standards.

 CA-8 PANTS: Padded leather or padded nylon racing pants are required.